andybiar/Peek/README.md

 Peek
 ============

 Peek is a system of creating and deploying augmented reality content using the [Unity3D Game Engine](http://unity3d.com).
-This repository is home to all things Peek for the forseeable future.
 Check out Peek in action on [Vimeo](http://vimeo.com/andybiar/peek).

 ###Example Unity Project